 In an article titled, “Emotional intelligence: Don’t forget about people” David Lykken, host of Lykken on Lending, producer of “Today’s Mortgage Minute” ,and contributor on CNBC and Fox Business News, says “We talk about ‘the consumer’ like it’s an abstract concept quantified by ideas such as ‘consumer sentiment’… And it’s not just consumers; it’s employees, it’s partners, it’s investors.
 All of these are people–and not just numbers.”

 With the re-emergence of a growing workforce in the mortgage industry after the financial crisis of 2008, it is important to remember to view people as people, and not a means to an end.
 The financial crisis demonstrates better than anything else, that obtaining the quickest and easiest sale isn’t always the best long-term solution, even for the seller.

 Lykken goes on to say “As leaders in the mortgage industry, I believe we need to invest more in bolstering our emotional intelligence.
 We need to work on strengthening our levels of empathy.
 We need to be able to understand what people want and why they behave the way they do.
 The old saw is true: people don’t care how much you know until they know how much you care.”

-Being empathetic and open simply means considering someone else’s perspective; being mindful of others, open and interested in their viewpoints.
+Being empathetic and open simply means considering someone else’s perspective; being mindful and caring of others, and interested in their viewpoints.
 Many business leaders now consider empathy to be one of the most important skills for effective leadership.
 In his classic Harvard Business Review article, “What Makes a Great Leader,” Daniel Goleman said “Leaders with empathy do more than sympathize with people around them: they use their knowledge to improve their companies in subtle, but important ways, by thoughtfully considering employees’ feelings – along with other factors – in the process of making intelligent decisions.”